 Here is a picture of a citizen patriot exercising the rights of free expression and the pursuit of life, liberty, and happiness.

 It has been said, repeatedly, by the main stream media and the "left" and other liberals and so-called "progressives" and Democrats and probably Stephen Colbert and a lot of other prominent media entertainers, that the protesters who trashed Portland and New York City were exercising their First Amendment rights.
 Apparently, it is asserted that a “protest” is covered by “freedom of speech”.
 We (which we use as the "royal we") cannot agree.
 A protest more appropriately falls under “petition the Government for a redress of grievances”.
-In either case, we (again, the "royal we") cannot discern any right to pillage and vandalize property, nor any right to stop traffic, nor any right to throw water bottles and other projectiles at police, nor any right to assault and batter people, within the parameters contemplated by the First Amendment.
+In either case, we cannot discern any right to pillage and vandalize property, nor any right to stop traffic, nor any right to throw water bottles and other projectiles at police, nor any right to assault and batter people, within the parameters contemplated by the First Amendment.
 Nevertheless, these illegal activities are embraced by the aforementioned main stream media, et al., as forms of “protest” that are protected by the First Amendment.
 It appears that they are overlooking the word “peaceably”.
 Or, perhaps, they have re-defined the word “peaceably” so that those activities will fall within its definition; but, this seems to us (that would be the "royal us") that this makes "peace" or "peaceably" meaningless.
-We (yes, the "royal we") shake our (and that's the "royal our") head in dismay, disappointment and fear.
-Need we (yes, "royal we") really have to explain?
+We shake our head in dismay, disappointment and fear.
+Need we really have to explain?